enjoy school of ministry

 Complete a character audit.
 This does not need to be turned in.
 This is an opportunity for honest self-reflection and intentional growth in the areas God is shaping in your life.

-1. Complete the Character Audit worksheet, rating yourself on observable habits and behaviors.
+1. Complete the character audit worksheet you'll receive during cohort, rating yourself on observable habits and behaviors.

 2. After completing the audit, reflect on your results: